 A New Hierarchy of Care and the Veterans Choice Program (VCP)

 The Department of Veterans Affairs (VA) is working to consolidate various VA care in the community programs to systematically improve the operating structure for all of VA Community Care.
-This site is designed to provide updates on important changes instituted to support the Veterans Access, Choice, and Accountability Act of 2014; the Surface Transportation and Veterans Health Care Choice Improvement Act of 2015; a new Community Care Hierarchy of Care, instituted May 12, 2015; and the VA Plan to Consolidate Care in the Community Programs, delivered to Congress Oct.
+This site is designed to provide updates on important changes instituted to support the Veterans Access, Choice, and Accountability Act of 2014; the Surface Transportation and Veterans Health Care Choice Improvement Act of 2015 (Public Law 114-41); a new VA Community Care Hierarchy of Care (PDF), instituted May 12, 2015; and the Plan to Consolidate Programs of Department of Veterans Affairs to Improve Access to Care (PDF), delivered to Congress Oct.
 30, 2015.

 The VCP is managed under contract, currently to Health Net Federal Services and TriWest Healthcare Alliance.
 At this time, no new agreements or renewals of existing local contracts and local sharing agreements will be implemented for the purchase of services covered by VCP or national contracts.
 Affiliation agreements or contracts for direct care services provided on-site at a VA facility are allowed, as are sharing agreements where VA clinicians are providing care in community care facilities.
 For a map of contractor coverage by region, please visit our Patient-Centered Community Care (PC3) pages.